-Modular construction lends itself to projects where uniformity is the norm, such as chain hotels; student, senior and affordable housing; or office buildings.
+Made for uniformity Modular construction lends itself to projects where uniformity is the norm, such as chain hotels; student, senior and affordable housing; or office buildings.

 “With ground-up construction, you take into consideration the architecture of the city and the neighborhood,” says Carlos Serra, managing director of JLL’s Project & Development Services.
 “Modular buildings require a standardization in design.
 They have to be boiler plate, which limits the level of customization.”